 Between now and September, Campaign Nonviolence invites each of us to sharpen our vision of a new culture of peace and nonviolence by:

-Connecting the dots locally, nationally and globally between war, poverty, and the climate change crisis.
+Connecting the dots locally, nationally and globally between war, poverty, racism and the climate change crisis.

 Discussing nonviolence in our homes, schools, churches, justice and peace groups, and with our local media and politicians to raise awareness of a new culture of peace and nonviolence.

 Using or adapting the Campaign Nonviolence Organizing Checklist and Timeline.

 Pursuing a comprehensive media strategy—focused on both mainstream media and social media—that will raise the visibility of these hundreds of local nonviolent actions and frame them as part of a national mobilization.